 The project has successfully created and maintained close partnership with the local administrations of the target communities and the regional administration of Syunik and Gegharkunik regions.
-For this purpose, project conducted several meetings and discussions with local municipal and regional authorities (including through field visits).
+In the reporting period the project continued the regular meetings and discussions with local municipal and regional authorities (including through field visits).
 Need verification exercises and stakeholder consultations were held with local residents, DPs, active regional NGOs and organizations, other counterparts, projects, experts.
-Particularly, local NGOs "Women's Development resource Center" Foundation in Goris, "Women Resource Center, Winnet" in Kapan, "Youth for Change" in Vardenis, "Youth and women Center" headed by Karine Dolunts in Goris are identified for cooperation in the target areas.
+As noted, six local NGOs were identified and selected as project implementing partners in Kapan, Goris and Vardenis.

+Through employing this partnership strategy, project identified settlements in Sisian and Tatev areas to modernize street lightning.
+The project collaborated with other international organizations, NGOs implementing EU ECHO funded initiatives in Armenia; also presented its activities to donor agencies through field visits and presentations.
 The project is closely cooperating with the private sector under its Component 1.1 for employment and higher compatibility of the target groups in the labor market.
 On the national level, the project cooperates with the Ministry of Territorial Administration and Infrastructure.

-• Collate in a table project's knowledge and communication materials, including planned and flagship publications.
+Collate in a table project's knowledge and communication materials, including planned and flagship publications.
 Indicate strategic application of the materials.

-Communication and visibility plan is finalized.
-Project produced relevant visibility materials, such as banner, pens, notepads are designed and published.
-Short video material is being shoot about project goals, specific endeavors, partnerships, and planned activities.
-The video will serve as a project introduction and will be disseminated through UNDP official social media accounts in late December.
+Communication and visibility plan was finalized and is followed.
+Project produced relevant visibility materials, such as success stories, news, videos materials, photo stories.
+Short video material about project goals, specific endeavors, partnerships, and planned activities was finalized.